inet-framework/inet/showcases/mobility/combining/doc/index.rst

    :align: center

 The size of the scene is 400x400x0 meters.
-It contains a configurable number of hosts and an :ned:`IntegratedVisualizer` module to visualize some aspects of mobility.
+It contains a configurable number of hosts and an :ned:`IntegratedMultiVisualizer` module to visualize some aspects of mobility.

 AttachedMobility